Bert Harris, Ph.D. – Executive Director

 David Snyder, M.D.

 David is a founding member of Blue Ridge Orthopaedic Associates in Warrenton, Virginia and a diplomat of the American Board of Orthopaedic Surgery with extensive experience in reconstructive surgery.
 He has served as a guest lecturer at the University of Virginia and as Chief of Surgery and President of the medical staff at the Fauquier Hospital.
+David is also the founder of Verdun Adventure Bound.

 Phoebe Tufts, M.Ed